-In our annual quest to have the best summer ever, we undoubtedly must make multiple stops to various bodies of water.
+In our annual quest to have the best summer ever (especially after a bit of a dud last year), we undoubtedly must make multiple stops to various bodies of water.
 It's not easy to chill out when the temp is near 100, y'all.

 So this summer, we're on a mission to hit every splash pad in the metro with the whole family in tow.
-Luckily, our sister publication, Little Rock Family, mapped it all out for us.
+Grab your SPF and let's go.

 Open for another summer, War Memorial Park’s splash playground offers rocks, nets, nooks and crannies to climb on with fountains, mist and plenty of water to keep kids wet.
 A covered slide and a view of Coleman Creek nearby also entice visitors.
-Open through the end of September; 8 a.m. - 9 p.m. daily.
-For info: LittleRock.gov.
+Open through the end of the season, 8 a.m. - 9 p.m. daily.
+More info here.

-Cool off at this community mini water park, complete with water spouts, filling-and-dumping buckets, and a misting arc!
+Cool off at this community mini water park (which recently got an upgrade) complete with water spouts, filling-and-dumping buckets, and a misting arc.
 Enjoy your lunch at one of the covered picnic tables inside the splash pad area.
-Open through Sept.
-2; 9 a.m. - 8 p.m. daily.
-For info: (501) 776-5900, BentonAR.org.
+Open through the end of the season, 9 a.m. - 8 p.m. daily.
+More info here.

-This city park in Jacksonville boasts two water slides, a water tunnel, the umbrella-shaped Rain Drop and Dew Drop water showers, and the kids-only Tea Cup.
+This city park in Jacksonville boasts two water slides, a water tunnel, the umbrella-shaped rain drop and dew drop water showers, the kids-only tea cup and more.
 One of the two swimming pools is kid-friendly, with a depth of just 30 inches, perfect for little ones just learning how to use their sea legs.
-Open through Sept.
-2; hours vary throughout summer. $5, children ages 2 and under free; slides $1 extra and not included in passes.
-For info: 501-982-7946, CityOfJacksonville.net.
+Open through the end of the season, 11 a.m. - 6:30 p.m.
+Monday-Friday and noon - 6 p.m.
+Saturday-Sunday.
+More info here and on Facebook.